Self-supervised Learning for Clustering of Wireless Spectrum Activity: Experimental results

 \paragraph{Occupied state - Horizontal stripes + other types of activity} Second type of activities is observed when the same horizontal stripes appear combined with other activities (clusters 0, 11, 12, 20, and 21), representing 14.71\% of the samples.
 Together they represent separate cluster of segments where multiple activities are occurring in the same spectrogram segment.
 Some of the activities we distinguish correspond to concurrent IEEE 802.15.4, proprietary and LoRA transmissions.

-\paragraph{Occupied state - High intensity activity} Cluster 18 (2.11\% of the data) contains strong activity spread along the time axis (vertical) direction.
+\paragraph{Occupied state - High intensity activity} Cluster 18 (2.11\% of the data) contains \textit{High intensity} activity spread along the time axis (vertical) direction.
 These activities correspond to LoRA transmissions.
-Many of this transmissions are also coexisting with the IEEE 802.15.4 transmissions, as discussed in Section~\ref{sed:DiscusManual}.
+Many of these transmissions are also coexisting with the IEEE 802.15.4 transmissions, as discussed in Section~\ref{sec:DiscusManual}.

 \paragraph{Occupied state - Dotted activity} Cluster 8 (5.77\% of the data) contains shapes of dotted activity that are apparent at various locations along the time (vertical) axis.
 Such activities correspond to LoRa and proprietary transmissions.